kznrluk/aski/README.md

 ```

 The editor set in the EDITOR environment variable will start.
 Once the editor is closed, the content entered will be sent to ChatGPT.
 The default is notepad on Windows and vim on macOS and Linux.

+Additionally, by changing the environment variable to 'code', it is possible to edit using VS Code as well.

 ## Handling File Content